Noise dissipation mechanisms of an acoustic liner under grazing flow: Flow field within the orifice

 As the SPL increases (\fref{fig:contour_vac_M03} (c-g and d-h)), the extent of this quasi-steady vortex diminishes, and peaks of acoustic-induced velocity are localized farther into the cavity.
 However, unlike the no-flow case, the inflow and outflow phases are largely asymmetric due to the shear imposed by the grazing flow, which acts as a barrier especially in the outflow phase.
-At high SPL, the amplitude of the pressure fluctuations generates a vertical velocity comparable to the grazing flow velocity, affecting the near-wall region more strongly in the outflow phase (\fref{fig:contour_vac_M03} (h)).
+At high SPL, the amplitude of the pressure fluctuations generates a vertical velocity almost twenty times larger than the friction velocity and comparable with the grazing flow free-stream velocity.
+This velocity affects the near-wall region more strongly in the outflow phase (\fref{fig:contour_vac_M03} (h)).

-The velocity profiles taken at mid-height of the orifice are shown in \fref{fig:Acoustic_induced_v_component} for the grazing flow (continuous lines) and the no-flow (dashed lines) cases at $y/\tau=0.5$ at four phases.
+The $v^+_{ac}$ taken at mid-height of the orifice are shown in \fref{fig:Acoustic_induced_v_component} for the grazing flow (continuous lines) and the no-flow (dashed lines) cases at $y/\tau=0.5$ at four phases.
 In the presence of flow, the velocity does not vanish at the walls because of the finite extent of the exported computational domain in PowerFLOW and of the wall model.
 Nevertheless, the near-wall velocity gradients, computed through the wall model applied at the orifice walls, are directly provided by the solver and are used for the evaluation of viscous dissipation.